CSA-RH/rosa-hcp-fast-deploy/README.md

 ```

 # Delete your HCP cluster
-Once you are done, feel free to destroy your ROSA **HCP** cluster by launching the same script and choosing option 3)
+Once you are done, feel free to destroy your ROSA **HCP** cluster by launching the same script and choosing option 3).

-Deleting the cluster will also delete the LOG file at the end of the process.
+Please be aware that deleting the cluster will also delete the LOG file at the end of the process.